reactabular/reactabular/docs/table/styling.md

 </Table.Provider>
 ```

-If you need even more control, override the default elements as discussed in the `Table.Provider` documentation.
+If you need even more control, override the default elements as discussed in the next section.